Church Farm, Hethel

 timber, he preserved our ancient woodland, because of his respect for his

 During the war, much of the land was commandeered for the USAAF base, and afterwards some of the accommodation blocks became homes for people rehoused at Hethel 'Camp'.
 Concrete bases, chimneys, toilet blocks and air raid shelters can still be found among the undergrowth.
-In 1946 Frederick Myhill decided to rent out the remaining farmland to a tenant - to Hugh Rackham, son of the owner of Stanfield Hall who had returned home having been a POW in Burma during World War 2.
+In 1946 Frederick Myhill decided to rent out the remaining farmland to a tenant - to Hugh Rackham, son of George of Hill Farm who had retired and moved to Stanfield Hall.
+Hugh had returned home having been a POW in Japan during World War 2 and farmed Church Farm as a dairy farm in conjunction with Corporation Farm.
 The tenancy remained until 1986.

 John Myhill, who owns Church Farm now, describes visits to his grandfather as a young child in the 1950s:

 'We could look at the bull, talk with the cows, feed them and even try to milk them.
 We could feed the geese and hens, search the hedgerows for birds' nests, make tunnels from the straw bales, be out all day without anyone worrying about us..... '

 When Frederick William Myhill died in 1960, the farm was held in trust for John but passed to Frederick's eldest son Peter who stayed in Wreningham.
 Much of the land was rented out.
 The Red House was sold, and Frederick's cousin Dorothy Wrafter ('Aunt Dolly') continued to live in the farmhouse.
 "Cold Comfort Farm" was Aunt Dolly's description

 It was still a dairy farm, but ironically Dorothy was a vegetarian.
 John Myhill recalls: